 Ref Issue Examiner's/ other suggested remedy BPC response 24 Policy title says "Boundary" but in fact there are two Either the settlement boundaries should Built up area boundary (Balsall Common) 'Boundaries' defined. coincide with the green belt boundary, or coincides with the Green Belt boundary as Policies H.1, H.2 and H.4 should make clear defined in Figure 6.
 "Balsall parish and Oakley that green belt policy, including the "and Figure 5 to be deleted. importance of openness, applies to those First [Second?] sentence of second para to be parts of the settlements that are in the green deleted. belt.
+It is intended that the first sentence of the second paragraph is deleted.

 25 Oakley is within the green belt where there is a presumption against new dwellings that would be permitted by Policy H1.
 As such, these policies are not in conformity with the NPPF or the SLP.
 The same applies to those parts of the Balsall Common built-up area that are within the green belt.
 Policy H.1 should conform with the NPPF requirement to promote sustainable patterns of development, and the policy or the supporting text should also make clear that replacement dwellings in the green belt should not be materially larger than that replaced."
-Built up area boundary (Balsall Common) coincides with the Green Belt boundary as defined in Figure 6. "(Balsall parish and Oakley)"and Figure 5. to be deleted.
+Built up area boundary (Balsall Common) coincides with the Green Belt boundary as defined in Figure 6. "(Balsall parish and Oakley)" and Figure 5. to be deleted.
+Second paragraph of Policy H.1 to read "New housing in the countryside and the Green Belt will be limited to dwellings for rural workers, replacement dwellings not materially larger than that replaced, reuse of existing buildings provided they are of a permanent and substantial construction and new dwellings in accordance with policy H.6."
 26 No explanation is provided for the purpose of the boundary definition, nor is any detail provided for the basis on which the boundary has been delineated (the "Reference Documents" section suggests there is documentation but this is not within the on-line collection).
 See above comment response.
 Documentation as suggested in the "Reference Documents" will be deleted.
 27 Representation comments that Policy H.1 wording "is not consistent with national policy set out in NPPF para 79 (countryside housing) or para 145 & 146 (green belt)".
 Wording amended as above.
 28 Representation says that "the NDP should clearly state that upon adoption of the Solihull Local Plan, it expects allocations to be based upon the built up area and that proposals for these sites will be expected to comply with the NDP policies" but I believe that is already the expectation behind the Plan?
 Agree.
 29 Cross-reference to Policy H6 appears to be an error.
 Was that intended to be to Policy H3.
 Agree.
 30 Paragraph 6.1.1 it is unexplained what "government advice" is being applied in defining a Built-Up Area Boundary.
 This section appears only to relate to the Balsall Common boundary.
 Amend to reflect Balsall Common built-up area boundary only.
+Last sentence of 6.1.1 is to be deleted.